Ahddry/sast-visu-tools/README.md

 ### 4.1.
 Description

-A tool that reads a semgrep-report json file or a sarif report file from a SAST tool, parse it as a normalised json file and sends if possible the report to a NOSQL MongoDB database.
+A tool that reads a semgrep-report json file or a sarif report file from a SAST tool, parse it as a normalised json file and sends if possible the report to a NoSQL MongoDB database.
 It is designed to be used in a CI/CD pipeline.

 ### 4.2.
 Usage